 - PMR 21(2)(a): To authorise the body corporate to make loans from body corporate funds.

-Different requirements for unanimous resolutions
+Different requirements for a sectional title unanimous resolution

 The following decisions require the written consent of all the members (and additional consents in one case):